What Is a Hardware Firewall?

 • It provides a single point of control for monitoring and protecting all network traffic so businesses can implement consistent security policies across the organization.

-• With advanced features like intrusion prevention and deep packet inspection, a hardware firewall builds a superior defense against sophisticated cyberattacks for any enterprise, which are vital in protecting business assets.
+• With advanced features like threat prevention and deep packet inspection, a hardware firewall builds a superior defense against sophisticated cyberattacks for any enterprise, which are vital in protecting business assets.

 • Specifically designed with the capability to handle high traffic volumes without slowing down network performance, hardware firewalls ensure business operations run smoothly, with minimal downtime.